Michael-Zp/Framework/links.md

 + [Shadertoy BETA](http://www.shadertoy.com/) Online fragment shader collection and execution
 + [GLSL Sandbox Gallery](http://glslsandbox.com/) Online fragment shader collection and execution
 + [Pixel Shader Examples](http://pixelshaders.com/examples/)
++ [Geometric Tools Engine](https://www.geometrictools.com/index.html); Game engine described in the books
+	+ 3D Game Engine Design (2nd Edition) by David H. Eberly, The Morgan Kaufmann Series in Interactive 3D Technology
+	+ Game Physics (2nd Edition) by David H. Eberly
+	+ GPGPU Programming for Games and Science by David H. Eberly
+	+ Geometric Tools for Computer Graphics by Philip J. Schneider and David H. Eberly, The Morgan Kaufmann Series in Computer Graphics and Geometric Modeling

 ##Physics
 + Introduction from vectors, particle systems to neural networks: [The Nature of Code](https://natureofcode.com) "This class focuses on understanding, simulating, and incorporating motion-based elements of our physical world into the digital worlds that we create."